NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/ecocomDP/01_ecocomDP_workflow_with_NEON_and_CyVerse/01_ecocomDP_workflow_with_NEON_and_CyVerse.md

 ![Frequencies of different taxonomic ranks in benthic macroinvertebrate counts from select NEON sites.](https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials//R/biodiversity/ecocomDP/01_ecocomDP_workflow_with_NEON_and_CyVerse/rfigs/macroinvert-datavis-ranks-1.png)

+### Manipulating ecocomDP data objects

-The `flatten_data()` function will prperly flatten and merge all the tables in an ecocomDP dataset, including any hierarchical spatial data in the location table.
+The `flatten_data()` function will properly flatten and merge all the tables in an ecocomDP dataset, including any hierarchical spatial data in the location table.
 The flat view can be useful for examining how ancillary data can provide context for observations and provide options for grouping data in plots.

     # combine all core and ancillary tables into one flat table and explore